Tag Archives: jessica alba

 Tommy Lee Jones arrives but for not long.
 He still adds a lot of fun, which I enjoyed because he is a veteran and makes it look so easy.
 Jessica Alba looks good like a trophy.
 I just wish her character had more depth, but that is Hollywood for you.
 All in all, the movie is fast paced with tons of action and totally no-brainer entertainment.
 Any Statham fan will want to see this movie because it reeks action fight scenes only Statham knows how to do best.

 Haig discovers his wife is leaving him, and his life is crushed.
-His entire livelihood is concentrated on his son while trying to get a new job.
-His situation gets twisted around and he begins to have lusty and romantic feelings for Olivia.
-The problem is that his Visa renewal comes up.
-At this point, Richard needs to find a job, remain in the US, and find love with Olivia whom he never wanted to find love with in the first place.
+His entire livelihood is focused on his son while he tries to get a new job.
+His situation twists, and he begins to have lustful and romantic feelings for Olivia.
+The problem is that his Visa renewal is coming up.
+At this point, Richard needs to find a job, remain in the US, and find love with Olivia, whom he never wanted to find love with in the first place.

 The storyline is nothing new, but it is good to see these actors together.
-Vaughan has done his fare share of romantic comedies, yet this one misses its mark.
-The movie is way too predictable and not original with any surprises.
+Vaughan has done his fair share of romantic comedies, yet this one misses its mark.
+The movie is way too predictable and not original, with no surprises.
 Don’t get me wrong.
 It is funny and easy to watch, but Vaughan holds back the final punch for the knockout of laughs.
-The actors do a fine job trying to save the movie from being too cookie cutter while the movie holds its own.
+The actors do a fine job trying to save the movie from being too cookie-cutter, while the movie holds its own.
 Some Kind of Beautiful is worth a watch on cable or on a streaming network if you like these actors and can put up with a so-so, funny story.
-But, watch the trailer…you’ll have a good laugh.
+But watch the trailer… you’ll have a good laugh.
 Fun stuff.